mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 Methodology
 -----------

-All tests were run against HTTP Functions, because that's where cold start matters the most.
+All tests were run against HTTP Functions because that's where cold start matters the most.

 All the functions were returning a simple JSON reporting their current instance ID, language etc.
 Some functions were also loading extra dependencies, see below.

 I did not rely on execution time reported by a cloud provider.
-Instead, I measured end-to-end duration from client perspective.
+Instead, I measured end-to-end duration from the client perspective.
 This means that durations of HTTP gateway (e.g. API Gateway in case of AWS) are included into the total duration.
 However, all calls were made from within the same region, so network latency should have minimal impact:

 ![Test Setup](/test-setup.png)

-Important note: I ran all my tests on GA (generally available) versions of services / languages, so e.g.
+Important note: I ran all my tests on GA (generally available) versions of services/languages, so e.g.
 Azure tests were done with version 1 of Functions runtime (.NET Framework), and GCP tests were only made for Javascript runtime.